nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 postdominates all other nodes in the graph.

-If we did not add such edges, the result would also allow a number of surprising program to type-check.
+If we did not add such edges, the result would also allow a number of surprising programs to type-check.
 For example, it would be possible to borrow local variables with `'static` lifetime, so long as the function never returned:

 ```rust